until October 4th, 2018

-Be a part of this year's Mildred Miller International Voice Competition as we search for America's best singers.
-Young professionals aged 18–35 are encouraged to compete for cash prizes and solo roles in the 2018 Summer Season.
+The application process is now open for the 2018 Mildred Miller International Voice Competition.
+Young professionals aged 18–35 are encouraged to compete for cash prizes and solo roles in the 2019 Summer Season.

 The Mildred Miller International Voice Competition was founded in 2012 to identify and nurture talented young singers.
-The competition is named for Opera Theater founder Mildred Miller Posvar, who sang for 26 illustrious seasons at the Metropolitan Opera and other world capitals.
-Miller's acclaimed recordings include Mahler's Das Lied von der Erde with conductor Bruno Walter, Mozart's Le Nozze de Figaro with Erich Leinsdorf, and the commemorative concert celebrating the Boston Pops Orchestra 100th anniversary with Arthur Fiedler.
+The competition is named for Pittsburgh Festival Opera founder Mildred Miller Posvar, who sang for 26 illustrious seasons at the Metropolitan Opera and other world capitals.
+Miller's acclaimed recordings include Mahler's Das Lied von der Erde with conductor Bruno Walter, Mozart's Le Nozze de Figaro with Erich Leinsdorf, and the commemorative concert and album celebrating the Boston Pops Orchestra 100th anniversary with Arthur Fiedler.

 Interested in the 2018 Mildred Miller International Voice Competition?
-The application process will open in August 2018—please return to this site then.
+The application deadline has been extended to Thursday 4 October at 11:59 pm.

 Saturday 20 October 2018 from 11:00 am–1:00 pm and 3:00–6:00 pm

-Kresge Theater, College of Fine Arts, Carnegie Mellon University, 5000 Forbes Ave, Pittsburgh PA 15213
+Mellon Institute Auditorium, Carnegie Mellon University, 4400 Fifth Ave, Pittsburgh PA 15213

 Sunday 21 October 2018 from 2:00–5:00 pm